Skip to content

 • To other libraries for interlibrary loan purposes.

 • To a qualifying third party[1] to assist with delinquent accounts.
-Under the provisions of the law, the Library may only disclose the individual’s name, contact information and the number, types, and the amount owed to the Library, not the titles of the items.
+Under the provisions of the law, the Library may only disclose the patron’s name, contact information, the number and type of materials that are overdue, and the amount owed to the Library.

 Library Records